johnmogi/CICD_pipeline1_terraform_build/README.md

 let's say for the sake of this excercise that the 1st ci is an independant that can chain up the whole process, manually into the repo or all the way. this means that to be truly independant it needs to run on it's seperate agent, to simplify things in a time budget situation- this will have to be manually done.

+## Toubleshooter:
+description - the machines
-another issue in this regard is a bug in the state "│ Error: compute.AvailabilitySetsClient#CreateOrUpdate: Failure responding to request: StatusCode=404 -- Original Error: autorest/azure: Service returned an error.
+a bug in the state "│ Error: compute.AvailabilitySetsClient#CreateOrUpdate: Failure responding to request: StatusCode=404 -- Original Error: autorest/azure: Service returned an error.
 Status=404 Code="ResourceGroupNotFound" Message="Resource group 'staging-weight-app' could not be found."

-this error that is thrown gets ignored on the second apply but it does block a fully ci cd pipeline. skipping ahead let's look at stage 2- ci from ansible pipeline into staging and (3) cd into production delivery.

-so i have to skip the bonus this time, although i have

-this environment will deploy 2 VM based on east us b1s, unless specified differently on staging.tfvars

 tf apply error:
 https://github.com/hashicorp/terraform/issues/12826